A Theoretical Exploratory Paper

 1.3 Repeating Structural Defects

-Most problematic is the weekly repetition of similar irrational rejections.
+Most problematic is the repetition of similar irrational rejections over multiple weeks.
 The pattern remains consistent:

 Chapter 2: Comparative Analysis of AI Design Philosophies